Yumeng2022/pm566-project/Midterm/README.md

     ##   0-4  5-14 15-24 25-34 35-44 45-54 55-64 65-74 75-84  >=85
     ##   396   396   396   396   396   396   396   396   396   396

-> Noted that sex, age, and race categories all have same sample size, so
-> the death counts could also be considered as the proportions, eligible
-> to be compared directly.
+Noted that sex, age, and race categories all have same sample size, so luckily the death counts could also be considered as the proportions, eligible to be compared directly.

 -   Check Numerical Variables